Oiling wood – protection & refinement

 Oiling wood – how to treat wooden surfaces with oil

-You can quickly and easily ensure that wood material is optimally protected and gives it a high-quality look.
-You don't need varnishes or glazes for this, just wood preservatives.
-With wood oil, you not only make the oiled material much more resistant, but also allow it to breathe so that any moisture it has absorbed can be released again, and skilfully showcase the natural grain.
+You can easily and quickly ensure that wood is optimally protected while giving it a high-quality appearance.
+You don’t need varnishes or stains for this, just wood preservatives.
+Wood oil not only makes the oiled material significantly more resistant, it also lets it breathe so that any absorbed moisture can escape again, and it showcases the natural grain to great effect.
 Anyone who decides to oil wood is quickly faced with many questions: How do you apply wood oil?
-How long does it take for the product to soak into wood and what does wood oil actually do?
-In this article, we'll tell you how to oil wooden furniture and garden furniture correctly and everything you need to know about wood products, oiling wood, etc., including instructions.
+How long does it take for the product to soak into the wood, and what does wood oil actually do?
+In this article, including step-by-step instructions, we explain how to oil indoor and garden furniture correctly and everything you need to know about wood care products, oiling wood and more.

-In this guide, we will show you step by step how to oil wood correctly and how to properly treat your wooden furniture with the product.
+In this guide, we’ll show you step by step how to oil wood correctly and how to treat your wooden furniture properly with the product.

 1. Materials and tools for oiling wood

-To oil wood you will need sandpaper with a grain of 180-220 or abrasive fleece for sanding, several lint-free linen cloths or a cotton cloth, alternatively a brush for paint and the wood oil .
+To oil wood, you will need sandpaper with a grit of 180–220 or abrasive fleece for sanding, several lint-free linen cloths or a cotton cloth, alternatively a paintbrush, as well as the wood oil.

-First, thoroughly clean the base area of any dirt with a cloth and optionally a special cleaner.
+First thoroughly clean the base surface of any dirt using a cloth and, optionally, a special cleaner.
 The surface should then be dry for sanding.
-Then start sanding the base area with the sandpaper in the direction of the grain.
-After treatment with sandpaper with the correct grain, there should be no bumps or scratches at the end.
+Next, start sanding the base surface with sandpaper in the direction of the grain.
+After sanding with the correct grit, there should be no unevenness or scratches left.
 Then clean the surface again so that all sanding dust is removed and the wood is dry.

-3. Apply the oil with a brush or cloth
+3. Applying the oil with a brush or cloth

-Now it's time to oil the wood.
-Apply the oil with a lint-free cloth or a brush.
+Now it’s time to oil the wood.
+Apply the product with a lint-free cloth or a brush.
 Be generous.
-If the top looks damp, you have applied enough wood oil.
+If the surface looks wet, you’ve applied enough wood oil.

 4. Allow the oil to dry

-After waiting for the wood oil to dry, remove any excess oil with a clean, lint-free cloth.
+After the drying time for the wood oil has elapsed, remove any excess oil with a clean, lint-free cloth.

 6. Allow the oil to dry for several hours

-After the longer rest period, check the condition.
-If the wood still feels rough after oiling or does not have the desired look, apply another layer of oil and follow the instructions as you did the first time, starting from the point after sanding.
-Don't forget to remove the excess liquid again.
-It can be worthwhile to sand the surface again with a fine grit.
+After the longer resting phase, check the condition.
+If the wood still feels rough after oiling or doesn’t look the way you want, apply another coat of oil and follow the instructions again from the step after sanding.
+Don’t forget to remove the excess oil again.
+It may also be worthwhile to sand the surface once more with a fine grit.

-It is important to know how to oil wood, but if you are thinking about working with your wood, there are other things you should consider.
-Below we will tell you which surfaces are suitable for oiling wood, what effect it has on wood fibers, what advantages and disadvantages the properties have, and which ones are particularly suitable.
+Knowing how to oil wood is important, but if you’re thinking about treating your wood, there are a few other things you should consider.
+Below we’ll explain which surfaces are suitable for oiling, what effect it has on the wood fibers, what advantages and disadvantages the properties have and which are particularly suitable.

 Welche Oberflächen lassen sich behandeln?